danielnjama/python-for-beginners.github.io/README.md

 ---

-# 8. Working with Dates and Times
+# 8. Date and Time

 Python provides powerful tools for working with dates and times through its `datetime` and `time` modules.
 These modules allow you to create, manipulate, format, and perform arithmetic operations on dates and times.
 This section covers the basics of working with dates and times, including time zones and practical examples.